-Special undergarments are available on the Austrian market (a product called DermaSilk) and can be ordered online through an Italian website Alpretec, who use worldwide distribution partners (Austria – Menzl).
+Special undergarments also are available on the Austrian market (a product called DermaSilk) and can be ordered online through an Italian website Alpretec, who use worldwide distribution partners (Austria – Menzl).
 The company’s details are: AL.PRE.TEC.
-S.r.l., Viale Primavera 93, 30027 – San Donà di Piave (VE (Venezia)), Italy – International Phone: +39 0421 333277 / 330753 and e-mail: email@example.com.
+S.r.l., Viale Primavera 93, 30027 – San Donà di Piave (VE (Venezia)), Italy – International Phone: +39 0421 333277 / 330753 and e-mail: firstname.lastname@example.org.

 Below is a list of commonly asked questions about HS.

 No, HS is not contagious.
 Though it affects the skin, HS is a chronic inflammatory disorder, which means the condition is brought on by irregularities in the body’s own immune system.

 Although there is no cure for HS, not all cases are progressive (meaning that the condition may not increase in severity over time).
 However, given the recurring nature of the condition, proper management is critical.

 HS can take on a variety of forms, which can be different from person to person.
 Likewise, the number of HS flare-ups can vary.
 Some of the most mild cases of HS can resemble small bumps or blackheads, while patients with more severe forms can have recurrent painful abscesses.